Critical Risk →

 Permanently delete a memo from the Memolink workspace by its ID.
 Call this ONLY when the user explicitly asks to remove, delete, or destroy a specific item of information.

 AI agents may call delete_memo to permanently remove or destroy resources in Memolink.
 Without a policy, an autonomous agent could delete critical data in a loop with no way to undo the damage.
-Intercept blocks destructive tools by default and requires explicit human approval before enabling them.
+PolicyLayer blocks destructive tools by default and requires explicit human approval before enabling them.

 Without a policy, an AI agent could call delete_memo in a loop, permanently destroying resources in Memolink.
 There is no undo for destructive operations.
-Intercept blocks this tool by default and only allows it when a human explicitly approves the action.
+PolicyLayer blocks this tool by default and only allows it when a human explicitly approves the action.

 Destructive tools permanently remove data.
 Block by default.
 Only enable with explicit approval workflows.